For undermanned D.C. United, growing pains continue with 4-1 loss in San Jose

 Cowell scored in the 26th minute, outpacing 35-year-old Frédéric Brillant to Cristian Espinoza’s pass down the line and beating Seitz to the near corner.
 Last week, Cowell also had a goal and an assist against Dallas.

 United struck back five minutes later off Edison Flores’s corner kick.
 On the back side, Brendan Hines-Ike headed it into the six-yard box.
 J.T.
-Marcinkowski (Georgetown) made a leaping tip save, but United’s Yamil Asad chested the ball back to Tony Alfaro for a close-range smash and his first MLS goal in 28 appearances.
+Marcinkowski (Georgetown) made a tip save, but United’s Yamil Asad chested the ball back to Tony Alfaro for a close-range smash and his first MLS goal in 28 appearances.

-Neyman rescued United in the 42nd minute, covering for Seitz after Espinoza had beaten the goalkeeper.
-A minute later, however, Yueill latched onto a teammate’s deflection in the box and blasted a 24-yard volley that found a path between three players and flashed past Seitz.
+Neyman rescued United in the 42nd minute, covering for Seitz after Espinoza had gotten past the goalkeeper.
+A minute later, however, Yueill latched onto a teammate’s deflection and blasted a 24-yard volley that found a path between three players and flashed past Seitz.

 Losada burned two substitutions at halftime, adding Martins in place of Júnior Moreno and Adrien Perez for Asad.
-It was Martins’s first appearance since Aug.
-29. Najar replaced Alfaro in the 60th minute.
+Najar replaced Alfaro in the 60th minute.

 The second half did not provide the number of opportunities as the first, and while United remained within striking distance, the Earthquakes were never under duress.

-As Nyeman did for Seitz in the first half, San Jose defender Florian Jungwirth saved Marcinkowski in the 84th minute by denying Erik Sorga following the goalkeeper’s gaffe.
+As Nyeman did for Seitz in the first half, San Jose defender Florian Jungwirth saved Marcinkowski in the 84th minute by denying Erik Sorga after the goalkeeper’s gaffe.

 A minute later, the Earthquakes added to the lead when Cowell lifted a cross from the right side to Yueill for a five-year header.

 Next Saturday, United will complete a string of three away matches with a visit to Columbus to face the reigning champion Crew (0-0-2).
+Exactly who will be uniform remains unclear.

+“It’s a hard defeat, but I see many positive things,” Losada said, citing possession and unfulfilled opportunities.
+“There are still many positives knowing we have limitations, and hopefully in the future we will recover some guys and everything will be better."

 More from The Post: